oscar-stack/vagrant-pe_build/README.markdown

   * `config.pe_build.version`
     * Description: The version of Puppet Enterprise to install.
+  * `config.pe_build.series`
+    * Description: An arbitrary string that can be interpolated into URLs.
   * `config.pe_build.version_file`
     * Description: A fully-qualified URI or a path relative to `download_root`.
 The contents of this file will be read and used to set `version` --- overriding any value that may already be set.
   * `config.pe_build.suffix` - Suffix of the Puppet Enterprise installer to use.